 Expand your understanding of Canada’s tax system and how to minimize your taxes as a student with tax deductions/credits, tax efficient government programs, and how different sources of investment income are taxed quite differently.
 Find out how taxes will impact your finances as you start your career and making more money.
 Taxes are a way of life but understanding how they work can lead to a great return on your investment (of time) and help you minimize the impact on your financial well-being.

-The Future of Work and Careers
+Preparing for the Future of Work and Your Career

 Buying Your First Home